Poland welcomes US troops as part of NATO buildup

 Some 4,000 US soldiers have been deployed as part of troop rotations to Europe that the Pentagon has said are intended to bolster ties with NATO allies and send a clear message to Russia.

-Russia has criticized the continuous deployments as "a threat" to Russian security.
+Russia has criticized the continuous deployments as a threat to Russian security.

-Polish Prime Minister Beata Szydlo and Defense Minister Antoni Macierewicz are expected to attend Saturday's event in the Polish town of Zagan.
+"It's a great day today when we can welcome, here in Zagan, American soldiers who represent the best, the greatest army in the world," Szydlo said at the ceremony in the snowy western town of Zagan.

+Speaking after the Polish leader, Paul Jones, the US ambassador to Poland, said the troops arriving in Poland were "America's most capable force," embodying an "iron-clad commitment" to defend NATO allies.

-A convoy of US troops and military equipment crossed the border into Poland on Thursday, having arrived in the German city of Bremerhaven on Sunday.
+A convoy of US troops and military equipment crossed the border into Poland on Thursday, having arrived earlier in the week in Bremerhaven, Germany.

-After assembling in Poland, the 3rd Armored Combat Brigade Team of the 4th Infantry Division, deployed from Fort Carson, Colorado, will disperse across seven locations in Eastern Europe for training and exercises with European allies.
+Having assembled in Poland, the brigade combat team, deployed from Fort Carson, Colorado, will disperse across seven locations in Eastern Europe for training and exercises with European allies.

-It will serve as part of a rotation of American military assets in the region and is part of an effort to demonstrate America's "rock solid" commitment to its European allies in the wake of Russian President Vladimir Putin's intervention in Ukraine, according to US European Command Deputy Commander Lt.
-Gen. Tim Ray.
+It will serve as part of a rotation of American military assets in the region and is part of an effort to demonstrate the US commitment to European allies in the wake of Russian President Vladimir Putin's intervention in Ukraine, according to Lt.
+Gen. Tim Ray, deputy commander of US European Command.

-Deploying the troops and military hardware is the latest in a series of moves by the US to ramp up its land, sea and air presence in Europe, against a backdrop of concern over potential Russian aggression.
+Deploying the troops and military hardware is the latest in a series of moves by the United States to ramp up its land, sea and air presence in Europe against a backdrop of concern over potential Russian aggression.

 Russia: 'A threat to us'

-Kremlin spokesman Dmitri Peskov told journalists on a conference call Thursday that Russia's response was a natural reaction to an increase in military strength by a neighbor.
+Kremlin spokesman Dmitry Peskov told journalists on a conference call Thursday that Russia's response was a natural reaction to an increase in military strength by a neighbor.

 "We see it as a threat to us.
-This is an action that threatens our interests, our security, moreover, this is a third nation (apart from Russia and Poland) that is increasing its military presence near our borders in Europe, and it's not even a European nation.
+This is an action that threatens our interests, our security; moreover, this is a third nation (apart from Russia and Poland) that is increasing its military presence near our borders in Europe, and it's not even a European nation.

 "One thousand or 10,000 -- we're talking about the increase of military presence.
 There's nothing to add."